-Locked into Strangeness: happens to Miss Wilson in The Chalet School in Exile after she and a group of girls are forced to flee for their lives from the Nazis, via a secret passageway in a church.
-Her hair was chestnut originally, but by the time she gets out of the passageway, she's a White-Haired Pretty Girl.
+Locked into Strangeness: Happens to Miss Wilson in The Chalet School in Exile after she and a group of girls are forced to flee for their lives from the Nazis, via a secret passageway in a church.
+Her hair was chestnut originally, but by the time she gets out of the passageway, she's a girl with Mystical White Hair.

 Locked Out of the Loop: Joey in Theodora, which is surprising given how involved she normally is in her daughters' lives.
 Because Joey's going through a difficult pregnancy at the time, Miss Annersley and Jack decide between them not to let her know about Margot's blackmailing of Ted and her fall-out with her sisters.
 Joey does figure something's up, but Miss Annersley refuses to go into details, except to say that everything has been sorted out.

 Make Up Is Evil: at least, if you're a junior, middle or fifth former.
 Joan Baker (in Problem) and Betty Wynne-Davies and her group (in The Chalet School Goes To It) are looked down on and castigated by teachers and other girls for being 'cheap' and wearing too much make-up, tarty clothes and, in Betty's case, getting a perm.
 However, curiously, girls at the finishing branch at St Mildred's are expected to wear make-up (albeit not too much) - in The Chalet School in the Oberland, one girl, Edna, is told to wear more make-up, and there's a common belief throughout the books that if one does not look one's best, one is insulting other people by forcing them to look at one's ugly face.